c-ngai/KirbyNightmareInDreamLand/README.txt

 Use 'q' to quit and 'r' to reset the program back to its initial state.

-*** NOTE: Due to time constraints and the overwhelming amount of animations for each powerup, animations for Beam, Fire, and Spark Kirby (other than right/left facing Kirby) have been backlogged with permission from Professor Kirby.
+*** NOTE: Backlogged: Due to time constraints and the overwhelming amount of animations for each powerup, animations for Beam, Fire, and Spark Kirby (other than right/left facing Kirby and using attack ('z' during beam and fire Kirbys) have been backlogged with permission from Professor Kirby.
+Note the "Invalid Sprite" icon shows up because there is an animation of these sprites that has not been implemented for reasons mentioned before.
 To be done by Sprint3.

 ###############################################################################